smrutisikha2001/Bank-Loan-Analysis/README.md

 The accuracy and authenticity of the dashboard have been validated by cross-verifying its metrics and values with the results obtained from SQL queries executed on the underlying dataset.

+S – Situation
+"In the banking and finance domain, loan disbursement and recovery are critical operations.
+However, many organizations struggle with gaining clear visibility into loan performance, borrower risk, and repayment behavior.
+My project aimed to address this problem by building a Bank Loan Analysis Dashboard that offers actionable insights for stakeholders."

+T – Task
+"My objective was to design and develop a comprehensive Power BI dashboard that could help stakeholders:
+	• Monitor KPIs related to loan disbursement and repayments.
+	• Understand patterns across borrower demographics and regions.
+	• Identify high-risk loans and default trends.
+Additionally, I ensured the data was reliable by performing validation and quality checks using SQL."

+A – Action
+"I followed a structured approach:
+	1. Data Cleaning & Validation: I used SQL to clean raw loan data, handle nulls, and validate fields like interest rate, funded amount, and loan status.
+	2. Power BI Modeling: I created measures and relationships between tables to support dynamic filtering and drill-down.
+	3. Dashboard Development:
+		○ Summary Dashboard: Highlighted total loan applications, funded amount, average interest rate, DTI, and split between good vs bad loans.
+		○ Overview Dashboard: Provided monthly trends, loan term analysis, employee length impact, regional distribution, loan purposes, and home ownership segmentation.
+		○ Details Dashboard: A holistic view of borrower profiles, repayment patterns, and overall loan portfolio metrics."

+R – Result
+"The dashboard provided business users with a user-friendly, interactive tool to:
+	• Quickly assess loan health via KPIs.
+	• Detect risk-prone borrower segments and geographies.
+	• Improve decision-making in approving or rejecting loan applications.
+It increased the transparency of the loan portfolio and helped stakeholders prioritize actions based on data-backed insights."